Tina Armstrong: Promotion and reception

 To promote the first game's release, Tecmo published cosplay guides for the female cast, and for the Sega Saturn version, they developed costumes based on the designs, hiring a cosplayer to portray Tina and partnering with publisher Dengeki Strategy King to compare the model and her in-game counterpart.
 At a release party to promote Dead or Alive 2, a variety of merchandise was released including pin-up posters, clothing items, and figurines featuring Tina.
 An in-game "black bunny" swimsuit for Tina was included with pre-orders of Dead or Alive 5.
-Other merchandise to promote the character has included 3D mouse pads, trading cards, and women's swimwear.
+Other merchandise to promote the character has included 3D mouse pads, trading cards, a Xbox controller, and women's swimwear.
 As part of a cross-promotion with Tecmo Koei, Sega featured Tina and other Dead or Alive characters on digital cards that were added to the PlayStation Vita release of their game Samurai & Dragons.

 Tina has been well received as a character since her debut, described by Paragon Publishing's Dreamcast Magazine as "the consummate" babe of Dead or Alive 2.
 Brazilian magazine SuperGamePowers editor in chief expressed surprise when readers voted her their favorite female video game character among a wide selection, though understood why, praising her design for having "thick legs and a lot of opulence".
 The staff of Kakuchopurei stated her moves and fighting style were "in-your-face and graceful", comparing her to the character King of the Tekken series "but with a svelte figure that somehow hits hard like a Mac truck [sic]."
 Additional praise was given for her wrestling stage outfits, particularly as the series progressed, and the allure of her Southern accent.
 Meanwhile, Mike Fahey of Kotaku praised her design change for Dead or Alive 5, calling her previous appearance "a meaty amazon" compared to her new "lean, mean wrestling machine" look.

 Hiroyuki Endo of Japanese website Game Watch called her father-daughter dynamic with Bass one of the best aspects of the Dead or Alive series, and further praised how he supported her privately as "somehow warm and comforting".
 He was particularly glad to see her return in Venus Vacation, stating her "activeness is still alive and well in this game", and additionally praised how her background as a model worked with the Xtreme titles, fitting the game's "dress up" aspect through various outfits and swimwear while also bringing a sense of cuteness to her.
 Endo expressed that while there was a lot of emphasis on the character's breasts, he found the hips in her character design more appealing, and enjoyed the humor in how her gameplay in the series allowed her to use them as a literal weapon against opponents, and furthermore called the proportions of her character design "perfect from any angle".